Last Updated on March 30, 2023

 This is one surefire way to distinguish a Rottweiler from other similar-looking breeds of dogs.

-Is it okay to get a rare-colored Rottweiler?
+Is it okay to get a rare color of this breed?

 Unfortunately, most rare-colored Rottweilers aren’t ethically bred.